Navigating between tabs (Ionic React)¶

 Here is how it works: when our app receives the navigation

-command from the voice script, we use the push
+command from the dialog script, we use the push

 method to go to the tab having the number obtained from the user utterance.